Knoxville Tub to Shower Conversions

 Planning a Safer Bathroom in Knoxville

-Many Knoxville homeowners researching Medicare coverage are not just looking for reimbursement information.
-They are trying to make a real decision about how to create a bathroom that is safer, easier to maintain, and more practical for long-term use.
+Many Knoxville homeowners researching Medicare coverage are not simply looking for reimbursement information.
+They are trying to make a practical long-term decision about how to create a bathroom that is safer, easier to maintain, and more comfortable to use every day.

 Does Medicare pay for walk-in showers?